Client installed a plugin and broke my site - how to prevent it?

 • Switch themes

-• Update critical components
+• Update important components

-What people usually try (and why it fails)
+What people usually try... and why it fails

 Most site owners try to solve this with instructions: